A 1920s-era Abreu-designed home, now Casablanca Cafe on A1A, near Las Olas |

 By Jane Feehan

-While Palm Beach and Boca Raton bear the imprint of Addison Mizner’s distinctive style, Fort Lauderdale can also claim the influence of one architect during the 1920s land boom.
+While Palm Beach and Boca Raton bear the imprint of Addison Mizner’s distinctive style, Fort Lauderdale can also claim the influence of an architect during the 1920s land boom.

 Francis Luis Abreu (1896-1969), son of Cuban sugar plantation owners Diego and Marie Abreu, moved to Fort Lauderdale (where they resided) after graduating from Cornell University.